Facebook, WhatsApp leaving BB10

 The biggest is that the first-person arena shooter, which was announced as a free-to-play game, will instead be a premium digital release - and exclusive to Steam rather than using a separate launcher.
 Additionally, the game has undergone some art changes to embrace a more violent aesthetic (with a new logo, as well).

-It's slated to release this summer, and although it will be a premium game, it won't be a full-priced (US$60, about S$80) release.
+It's slated to release this summer, and although it will be a premium game, it won't be a full-priced (US$60) release.

 Nextbit Robin CDMA orders cancelled